awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-keeping-automatic-snapshots.md

 # Keeping automatic snapshots of instances or disks in Amazon Lightsail<a name="amazon-lightsail-keeping-automatic-snapshots"></a>

- *Last updated: October 2, 2019*
+ *Last updated: September 24, 2020*

-When you [enable the automatic snapshots feature](amazon-lightsail-configuring-automatic-snapshots.md) for an instance or block storage disk in Amazon Lightsail, only the latest seven automatic snapshots of the resource are stored\.
+When you [enable the automatic snapshots feature](amazon-lightsail-configuring-automatic-snapshots.md) for an instance or block storage disk in Amazon Lightsail, only the latest seven daily automatic snapshots of the resource are stored\.
 Then, the oldest one is replaced with the newest one\.
+Additionally, all automatic snapshots associated with a resource are deleted when you delete the source resource\.

-If you want to keep a specific automatic snapshot from being replaced, you can copy it as a manual snapshot\.
-Manual snapshots are kept until you delete them\.
+If you want to keep a specific automatic snapshot from being replaced, or from being deleted when you delete the source resource, you can copy it as a manual snapshot\.
+Manual snapshots are kept until you manually delete them\.

 Follow the steps in this guide to keep an automatic snapshot by copying it as a manual snapshot\.
 You will be billed the [snapshot storage fee](https://aws.amazon.com/lightsail/pricing/) for the automatic snapshots stored on your Lightsail account\.